JoinColony/colonyJS/sdk/packages/colony-example-angular/README.md

 ### Step 2

-Move to your working directory and unpack the [colony-starter-angular](/packages/colony-starter-angular) package:
+Move to your working directory and unpack the [colony-example-angular](/packages/colony-example-angular) package:

 ```
-colony build colony-starter-angular
+colony build colony-example-angular
 ```

 ### Step 3